Abuse Using Technology

 How can virtual visitation help me?

-Virtual visitation laws allow parents to use technology to keep in contact with a child.
-The custodial parent (the parent with whom the child primarily lives) may be able to use virtual visitation to allow contact with the non-custodial parent if in-person visitation is not safe (or practical) for the child or parent.
-Depending on what type of technology is used for a virtual visit, you may also be able to have a log or record of what happened and what was said during a visit if the technology makes a recording of the visit.
-You may want to also read about recording laws in our Electronic Surveillance (“Spying”) page to learn more about how this type of recording could be viewed in your state.
+The custodial parent may use virtual visitation to allow contact with the non-custodial parent if in-person visitation is not practical or unsafe for the child or parent.
+Depending on what type of technology is used for a virtual visit, it could provide a log of the length of visits, missed visits, etc. If recording the visits is permitted, there could also be a record of what is said during visits.
+However, before recording a visit without the other parent’s knowledge, you may want to get advice from a lawyer to be sure this couldn’t negatively affect your custody case.
+In addition, recording conversations without the other party’s permission or knowledge may be illegal.
+You could read about recording laws on our Electronic Surveillance (“Spying”) page to learn more about one-party recording in your state.

-Additionally, virtual visitation doesn’t remove the possibility that the abuser may abuse/harass you or your child over the technology during the visit.
-An abuser trying to gain access to your computer to track you or steal your information could also try to share links with you to get you to download spyware or malware onto your computer.
-Read more about monitoring in our GPS Monitoring page and Computer Crimes page.
-You may also consider talking to an advocate to safety plan around using technology with an abusive co-parent.
+Additionally, it’s possible that an abuser who wants to gain access to your computer to track you or steal your information could trick you into downloading spyware or malware by, for example, sending a link that looks like it’s related to the virtual visit app.
+You can read more about technology monitoring on our GPS Monitoring page and Computer Crimes page.
+You may also consider talking to a domestic violence advocate to safety plan around using technology with an abusive co-parent.

 Co-parenting Technology Tools